 - Stay minimum for two nights in Aguas Calientes (loads of dorms available).

 - Start the scent of Machu Picchu early in the morning.
 I would say 4-5 am.

 - Climb the steps to the entrance and wait in a queue to enter (have a passport with you).
 Climbing should take around 2 hours.
 You can also take a 20-minute bus ride that operates every 15 minutes starting at 5:30 a.m.
-(24$ adult round trip, 12$ child round trip).
+(24$ adult round trip, 12$ child round trip, 12$ one way).
 Side is open from 6 am till 5 pm.

 - Stay there till they will close the door and return to spend another night in Aguas Calientes.

 - Take a train from Cusco straight to Aguas Calientes.
 It is quiet expensive, but if you can spare some money, it will be quickest and most convenient option that will take less than 5 hours (1h to Poroy+3.5h in the train).
 The so-called Cuzco train station is in the nearby town of Poroy.
 I will take an hour to get from central Cusco to the train station by taxi.
 Bus is an option as well.

 Option number three (the cheapest)